marcosolina/learning_csharp/README.md

 I am a Java certified developer, so my primary language is Java.
 As a developer I like to continue to learn new things, it is time for me to learn the C# (C Sharp, not C Hash) language.
 So...
 I am reading [this](http://www.csharpcourse.com/) book, and I will put in this repo all the exercises / Notes that I consider important to me.

+## Updates
+- 2020-11-22 - I have finished the Book.
+The book gave me an initial high level view of the differences between Java and C#.
+It is ok as a starting point.
+I will propably look for a book which deeper into the C# world, like the book for the Java OCP exam.

 ## Book exercises

 ### Chapter 01